What Is Kinako (Roasted Soybean Flour)?

 How about kinako…?

-The water content of kinako (soybean flour) is about 5%, so you can ingest soybeans much more efficiently by eating kinako.
+The water content of kinako (roasted soybean flour) is about 5%, so you can ingest soybeans much more efficiently by eating kinako.

 Kinako made by crushing soybean with its skin is very nutritious, while kinako made by peeling soybeans is soft and pleasant on the tongue.